treeman/jonashietala/drafts/my_idea_for_a_payment_processor_for_the_coinparty_2020_hackathon.markdown

 # Why is this important?

-Now my little use-case isn't important in the grand scheme of things, and at the same time it is.
+Now my little use-case isn't important in the grand scheme of things, but at the same time it is.
 So let's take a step back for a sec to see why.

 People are currently gushing over Bitcoin's price again and are asking the question *when will cryptocuriencies win?* At $50,000 per coin?
 At $100,000?
 Or perhaps at \*gasp\* $1 million?